Grouflon/yae-jai/NOTES.md

 - also log for serializers

 # Todo
-- regenerate raylib bindings to allow log callback override. (check removing generator_options.strip_flags & .FUNCTIONS_WITH_VALIST)
+- Move Raylib to yae instead of using a submodule
 - Merge ViewportBase, PixelPerfectViewport and ImGuiViewport
 - Fix Curve editor tangent having non ergonomic directions when x/y != 1
 - Animation Player: play rate + reverse play